 As we wrote in the previous post: “A patient will make a poor implant size choice when she ignores her true wants and needs in the beginning of the sizing process.
 When a patient allows other opinions around implant size to determine her final choice, the result never ends well.
 We are in the business of helping women feel better about themselves.”

 Breast revision surgery is more complicated than the initial breast augmentation procedure, partly because of the presence of scar tissue.
 So, it’s important that patients find the best-qualified breast augmentation specialist available.
 At our Denver practice, all 3 of the plastic surgeons are experienced and highly trained in breast surgeries.
+Review their online photo gallery to see actual patients before & after revision breast surgery.

 If you think you may want or need breast augmentation revision surgery and are looking in the Denver area for a surgeon, contact us to schedule a consultation using the online form or call us at (720) 279-1926 to set up an appointment.